Robert-van-Engelen/Forth500/manual.md

 Allocation is limited by the remaining free space in the dictionary returned by the `UNUSED` word.
-Note that the `ALLOT` value may be negative to release space, which should only release space allocated with a prior `ALLOT`.
+Note that the `ALLOT` value may be negative to release space.
+Only release space with `ALLOT` after allocation with `ALLOT` when no new words were defined!

 The `CREATE` word adds an entry to the dictionary, typically followed by words to allocate and store data assocated with the new word.
 For example, we can